Published in

 MuseumLouvre Museum, Paris

-After seeing Lady with an Ermine, she was determined to get a painting from Leonardo, however, it did not happen.
-When Leonardo made his chalk drawing of Isabella on his way from Milan to Florence in early 1500, he took it and showed it to one of his friends, who reported back to Isabella,
+After seeing Lady With an Ermine, she was determined to get a painting from Leonardo, however, it did not happen.
+When Leonardo made a chalk drawing of Isabella on his way from Milan to Florence in early 1500s, he took it and showed it to one of his friends, who reported back to Isabella,

 “The portrait is exactly like you, and it could not be done better.”